 Chemical root killers are also applied to poison roots and stop future growth.
 Video pipe inspections help identify affected areas and guide thorough root removal.

 Although professional root removal services can be costly, they offer the most powerful methods to eliminate blockages and prevent ongoing tree root damage.
 Hiring a skilled plumber saves homeowners the hassle and health hazards of DIY removal attempts.
-It’s a smart investment to protect plumbing systems from destructive root invasions.
+It’s a wise investment to protect plumbing systems from destructive root invasions.

 Ongoing Maintenance Tips